unchartedsoftware/aperture-tiles/docs/src/download/readme.md

 ## Packaged Distribution ##

 The following pre-built distribution can be used to quickly generate and display tiles without having to build the software.
-See the [Quick Start](../docs/development/getting-started/quick-start/) documentation to help you quickly learn how to process a data set, transform it and create an Aperture Tiles project that allows you to visualize it in a web browser.
+See the [Quick Start](../docs/development/getting-started/quick-start/) documentation to help you quickly learn how to process a dataset, transform it and create an Aperture Tiles project that allows you to visualize it in a web browser.

 - <a name="tile-generator"></a>**Tile Generator**: Enables you to generate a set of tiles that can be viewed using the Tile Client Application available below.
 This version was built for Apache Spark 1.1.1 and CDH 4.6.
 	<br/><br/><a href="http://assets.oculusinfo.com/tiles/downloads/tile-generator-0.5-cdh4.6.0.zip" class="download-link">Tile Generator</a><br/><br/>